bkranendonk/OpenStack-Docs/README.md

 ## Reviewing an article
 When reviewing an articles the following things should be checked:
+- Is the article complete?
+- Is the article correct?
 - Is the article in the correct category?
 - Is the article in the correct directory?
 - Is the article in the correct format?
 - Is the article in the correct language?
 - Is the article in the correct styling?
-- Is the article complete?
+- Are the hyperlinks correct?
-- Is the article correct?
+- Are the linked media files correct? (images, videos, etc.)

 If the article is not correct please give feedback to the author of the article in the pull request.
 If the article is correct please approve the pull request and merge it into the main branch.